GiorgosChr/CMatrix/Methods/QR_Algorithm.md

 ## 1. Introduction

-The eigenvalue problem for a matrix A can be written as:
+The eigenvalue problem for a matrix $A$ can be written as:

 $$A \cdot x = \lambda \cdot x$$